jshiv/RocketpoolExitArbitrage/README.md

     Expected profit after arbitrage fees: 0.095738, with a tx fee of 0.004317 (interesting if you want to distribute regardless)

 Do you want to proceed? (y/n): y

-Sent bundle with hash: 0xac...53.
+Sent bundle with hash: 0xc384c1f82cf57bd203a45f0eb5a0a6ead9e09b4e89436d94fe5d8c3b8d482754.
 Waiting for up to one minute to see if the transaction is included...

+Bundle 1: Not yet seen by relay
+Bundle 2: Not yet seen by relay
+Bundle 2: Not yet seen by relay
 Distributed minipool!
-Arbitrage tx: https://etherscan.io/tx/0x24...a4
+Arbitrage tx: https://etherscan.io/tx/0x65...5a
 ```

 ## Bundle Status Logging

 The script logs the status of bundles to provide clarity on their simulation and relay visibility.

-- `Bundle X: Not yet seen by relay`: The initial status indicating the bundle has not been processed yet.
+- `Bundle Nr.
+X: Not yet seen by relay`: The initial status indicating the bundle has not been processed yet.
-- `Bundle X: Received at a and simulated at b`:  The bundle has been processed and is ready for potential inclusion.
+- `Bundle Nr.
+X: Received at a and simulated at b`:  The bundle has been processed and is ready for potential inclusion.
-- `Bundle X: Considered by n builders and sealed by m builders`: The bundle is under consideration and nearing inclusion.
+- `Bundle Nr.
+X: Considered by n builders and sealed by m builders`: The bundle is under consideration and nearing inclusion.
+- `Bundle Nr.
+X: Target block reached`: Targetblock was reached and the transaction were not included in that block.

 ---